 Elise Bonnet - Dijon FCO

 “Recovery is an important issue for me in order to be able to repeat the efforts in training on a daily basis.
-I train twice a day, so my recovery needs to be done as well as possible and as quickly as possible.
+I train twice a day, so my recovery needs to be done as best and as quickly as possible.

-A better recovery makes me more enduring on the ground because my energy reserves have been sufficiently filled.
-The fact of having had a good muscular, psychic and cognitive recovery allows me to delay the effects of fatigue as much as possible and therefore to take on my matches longer while being at 100% of my physical abilities.
+Better recovery makes me more enduring on the field because my energy reserves have been sufficiently replenished.
+The fact of having had good muscular, psychological and cognitive recovery allows me to delay the effects of fatigue as much as possible and therefore to play my matches for longer while being at 100% of my physical capacities.

-To improve my recovery, I rely on the sessions set up by my physical trainer, on the training sessions led by my coaches and on appropriate supplementation to have the most effective recovery possible.
+To improve my recovery I rely on the sessions put in place by my physical trainer, on the training led by my coaches and on appropriate supplementation to have the most effective recovery possible.

-The main supplements I use on a daily basis are protein sources with Musclewhey and Native Whey for muscle fiber recovery and uptake, collagen for joint recovery, BCAAs, creatine and magnesium. »
+The main supplements that I use on a daily basis are protein sources with Musclewhey and native Whey for recovery and muscle fiber gain, collagen for joint recovery, BCAAs, creatine and magnesium. »

-As Elise explained, to improve your endurance, you need to optimize 4 types of recoveries :
+As Elise explained, to improve your endurance, you must optimize 4 types of recovery :

 - Energy recovery